gabrielfior/fhenix-orderbook/README.md

 - Sanitize `Orderbook.sol` and confirm that no data leaks are present
 - Clean-up Hardhat usage (add hardhat-deploy for reproducible deployments)
 - Write tests

+#####
+- Decrypt makes code "vulnerable" to determinism
+- See while loops from auction example